SCOPE OF THIS CHAPTER

 3.1 Child Protection Team to Child Looked After Team and Young Persons Team

-- Children Looked After, subject to an Interim Care Order, will transfer from the Child Protection team to Children Looked After (CLA) team, with the exception of Care Orders at home.
+- Children Looked After, subject to an Interim Care Order, will transfer from the Child Protection team to Children Looked After (CLA) team, except for Care Orders at home. and or if the plan is Special Guardianship Order with no involvement or a Supervision Order.
 The transfer policy should be followed to ensure that children subject to an Interim Care Order are transferred as soon as possible after the making of the Interim Care Order;

-- Where children are subject to Section 20 and it is agreed at the second Looked After Review that rehabilitation has been ruled out, and a Permanency Plan has been ratified, the case will transfer to the CLA team, following agreement from the respective Heads of Service;
+- Where children are subject to Section 20 and it is agreed at the second Looked After Review that rehabilitation has been ruled out (such as unaccompanied Minors), and a Permanency Plan has been ratified, the case will transfer to the CLA team, following agreement from the respective Heads of Service;

 - When a child is looked after transfer to the Young Person's Team (YPT) will be around the young person's 14th birthday if there is a plan for permanence;

 - When a young person is remanded to care they will transfer to the young person's team once they have been in care 13 weeks and have entitlement to leaving care support.